pyonic/gql_medium/README.md

 Super admin username and password: super.admin@ax.com , root
 ```

-*   Open Postman (most required) and create GQL request to route http://localhost:5000/graphql and you will see all queries and mutations
+*   Open Postman (most recomended) and create GQL request to route http://localhost:5000/graphql (or open in browser this link) and you will see all queries and mutations

 ![Postman](git_static/image.png)